5 Tips For Field Service Professionals To Get Paid On Time

 This way, your clients know that they can quickly reach out to you to get any questions answered.

 For clients that you service on a regular basis, you can set your invoices up to go to them automatically.
 Not only does this streamline your back-office workflows by removing a routine chore for you, but it ensures that the invoice gets to your client in time every time.
+And while automated invoicing ensures delivery, experts know that automated payment reminders (dunning) are what ensure the payment.
+Set your system to trigger reminders at intervals (e.g., 3 days before, on the due date, and 3 days after) to keep your invoice at the top of the client’s inbox.
 If your invoicing solution is integrated with your field service software you may also be able to set it to send the invoice at the time that your field service technicians close out a work order.

 Don’t be afraid to reach out to customers who haven’t paid yet.
 Depending on your payments solution, you may even be able to automate notifications to their email or SMS to remind them to pay an invoice.
 Consider leveraging late fees, as well, when a payment is delayed past a certain date.

 When coupled with a capable mobile merchant payment solutions provider that integrates with your FSM software, these tactics can help your field service operations business get your invoices processed quickly and easily, while meeting customer expectations for a modern business (particularly one with a mobile workforce).
-At Stax, we specialize in integrating our conventional and mobile payment services to operations of any scale, greatly increasing operational efficiency with our software solutions.
+Stax Connect specializes in integrating our conventional and mobile payment services to operations of any scale, greatly increasing operational efficiency with our software solutions.
 A digital transformation might be just the thing you need to reinvigorate your customer lifecycle.
-To learn more about how Stax can help you get paid on time, reach out for a custom pricing quote today.
+To learn more about how Stax Connect can help you get paid on time, reach out for a custom pricing quote today.

 Request a Quote